Fall Athletic Forms

-- If an athlete visits with a physician for an injury, the athlete must provide medical documentation for the athletic trainer and school nurse.
+- If an athlete visits with a physician for an injury, the athlete must provide medical documentation to the athletic trainer and school nurse.
 This documentation shall include the diagnosis, limitations and or recommendations, and include a return to play date.
-A referral form can be found below to satisfy all requirements.
+A referral form can be found on the athletics’ website to satisfy all requirements.

 - An athlete will not be cleared to return to activity until medical documentation has been received.

-- An athlete who is returning from an injury/illness may be required to participate in one practice before he/she competes interscholastically.
+- An athlete who is returning from an injury or an illness is required to participate in one practice before he or she competes interscholastically.

 - The athletic trainer will issue the athletic insurance claim form only upon the parent/guardian’s request.